neilthawani/panhandle/README.md

 ### Developer's Note

-Panhandle's functionality works as-expected; however, there are some bugs with async/await that build the project in an unexpected order.
 If you are passionate about this idea and interested in contributing, please check out the Issues section!

 ### Requirements